milos-aleksic/Docs/docs/ZOOaksubs/level_syncing.md

 **Note**: you can use the *Static Content* element to set static values that will be common to all Levels.

-## 3. Creating the Level trough ZOO
+## Step 3.
+Creating the Level trough ZOO

 It's all set, go and create a new Item.
 Populate the fields and be sure the *Aksubs Level Sync* value is set to *Yes*.
 If all went well you will see an succesfull notification and a link to the synced Level.
 If otherwise the notification was negative, review the configuration and try again.